Final Exam Assignment - Video Montage

 Specific guidelines:

-1. You should shoot any footage you need.
+1. You need to shoot the footage you need yourself.
 The only exception is that you could not possibly have shot the footage because it is historical or far away.
 Limit how much stock footage you use.
-A montage that uses all stock footage will receive a lower grade.
+A montage that uses all stock footage will receive a low grade.
+If you can shoot it yourself, you should do so.
+NO MORE THAN TWO SHOTS MAY BE STOCK FOOTAGE.

 3. Do not tell a story with this.
-This is idea-associative montage.
+This is an idea-associative montage.
 The comparing of two or three images together creates meaning.
 There should be no plot, dialogue or story.
 To create cause and effect, show the cause first, then the effect.
+Avoid sequential montages unless there is no other way around it.

 4. Long shots don't fare as well here.
 Keep shots shorter - repetition of the message is acceptable, if needed.